 All students have a responsibility to notify the Financial Aid Officer if they are borrowing private student loans, so that these loans may be added to the award letter.

 What is a Preferred Lender List?

 We developed a Preferred Lender List for private student loans in order to help you find the best solutions for funding your education.

 Originally, Birthingway decided not to have a preferred lender list because we did not want to limit nor direct our student’s borrowing choices to any specific lender.
 Our goal, instead, was to provide all students with tools and questions for researching lenders and comparing/contrasting loan products.
 However, we found over time that many of our students had difficulty navigating the private student loan world, and that it was necessary to take a more proactive step to develop a preferred lender list.

-A Preferred Lender List is a published list of private loan lenders that are assessed and compiled by the institutions, and made available to prospective student borrowers.
-Our belief now is that a preferred lender list will provide a comparison of selected lenders in relatively consistent terms in order to reduce confusion and assist borrowers and their families in making the best-informed decisions.
+A Preferred Lender List is a published list of private loan lenders that is assessed and compiled by Birthingway, and made available to prospective student borrowers.
+Our belief now is that a preferred lender list will provide a comparison of selected lenders in relatively consistent terms in order to reduce confusion, and assist borrowers and their families in making the best-informed decisions.

 For tools and questions to ask when researching other private student loan lenders, please read these two documents:

 Birthingway reviews the Preferred Lender List annually, and will update or change the lenders as necessary.
 Lenders are generally selected by Birthingway for review because we have heard about them from students or through mailings/advertisements; we have worked with them in the past; other Portland area post-secondary schools include the lenders on their list; or they otherwise came up in our research of preferred lender lists.
 Lenders are contacted with a Request for Information, which they may then choose to return to Birthingway.
 Their responses are evaluated using the criteria listed below.